Law Reform Committee

 The Law Reform Committee supports the Law Society in fulfilling its statutory function under the Lawyers and Conveyancers Act 2006, to assist and promote law reform “for the purpose of upholding the rule of law and facilitating the administration of justice in New Zealand”.

-The LRC coordinates and oversees all Law Society submissions, based on input from Law Society specialist committees and sections, as well as interested members and branch committees.
+The LRC coordinates and oversees all NZLS submissions, based on input from NZLS specialist committees and Sections, as well as interested members and branch committees.

 The LRC comprises members with a passion for law reform:

 - Jane Standage

 - Katherine Anderson

 - Matthew Harris

 - Jonathan Orpin-Dowell